Continually Updated Clinical Reference

 The superior vena cava (SVC) arises from the confluence of the right and left brachiocephalic veins.
 It travels approximately 7 cm before emptying the venous drainage of the upper body (ie, head, neck, arms, chest) into the right atrium.
 SVC syndrome occurs when blood flow through the SVC is impeded, either by extrinsic compression or intraluminal narrowing.

-A 1992 review by Hirschmann and Raugi underscored the importance of observing and interpreting the dermatologic findings in this condition.
-Many patients with this syndrome were initially diagnosed by dermatologists after referral for evaluation of a rash on the upper chest.
+A 1992 review underscores the importance of observing and interpreting the dermatologic findings in this condition.
+[25] Many patients with this syndrome were initially diagnosed by dermatologists after referral for evaluation of a rash on the upper chest.
 Malignant neoplasm is by far the most common cause.
-Thrombosis of the SVC is becoming more common in critically ill, hospitalized patients because of the widespread use of intravascular devices (eg, central venous catheters, pulmonary artery catheters, pacemakers).
+Thrombosis of the SVC is encountered more frequently in critically ill, hospitalized patients in association with intravascular devices (eg, central venous catheters, pulmonary artery catheters, pacemakers).

 Etiology